MarkAustinGrow/DAO-Dashboard/CODEBASE_DOCUMENTATION.md

 ### Key Features

 - **Anonymous Voting**: Users can rate songs from 0 to 10 without creating an account
-- **Daily Reset**: Votes are stored locally and reset daily to maintain privacy
+- **Persistent Voting**: Votes are stored persistently while maintaining user privacy
 - **Transparent Rankings**: Songs are ranked by average score with vote counts displayed
 - **Privacy-First Design**: No tracking of IP addresses, cookies, or persistent identifiers